JuliaComputing/DataSets.jl/README.md

 ## What is a DataSet?

-A `DataSet` is lightweight metadata describing "any" data store and the code to load and store to it.
-We want it to be declarative so you can refer to data without opening it or loading the modules required to do so.
+A `DataSet` is lightweight declarative metadata describing "any" data store in enough detail to store and load from it, and otherwise know about it.

+Which types of metadata go in a DataSet declaration?
+The design principle here is to describe *what* the data is, but not *how* to open it.
+This is desirable because several modules with different design tradeoffs may open the same data set.
+Yet, it should be possible to share metadata between these.
+To sharpen the distinction of what vs how, imagine using `DataSet` metadata from a language other than Julia.
+If this makes no sense, perhaps it is *how* rather than *what*.

-We need to describe
+As examples of the kinds of things we need to describe data, we have:

-*Storage backend* and location. examples:
+*Storage backend* and location.
+Examples:
 * Filesystem, S3, Git server
 * Research data management servers
 * Relational databases

-*Data model*.
+*Data format* and encoding.
 Examples:
-* Path-indexed tree-like data (Filesystem, Git, S3, Zip, HDF5, ...)
-* Blobs (1D arrays of bytes)
-* Arrays in general (eg, large geospatial rasters)
+* filesystem tree, zip, tar, HDF5
+* csv (including metadata to disambiguate the [many flavous of CSV](https://juliadata.github.io/CSV.jl/stable/#CSV.File))
+* image encodings; jpeg, png, tiff, ...
-* Tables
+* JLD / JLD2
+* zlib, bzip2, lz4, xz, ...

 Also many other things should be included, for example
 * default name